Skip to main content

 New concepts are often jumbled in the mind, so chunking is the mental leap helping write bits of information together through meaning in order to grok new concepts.

-Myelin neural circuit sheaths develop with use tf creates connections so enhance the development of neural circuits by practicing thoughts that use those neurons.
+The brain's myelin neural circuit sheaths develop with use tf., they create connections so enhance the development of neural circuits by practicing thoughts using those neurons.

 Change your brain by changing how you think.

 An abstraction or chunk is a neural pattern.
-Good chunks form neural patterns that resonate not only within the current subject but w other subjects & areas of our lives.
-The abstraction helps you transfer ideas from brain area to brain area &tf* can use/see related patterns.
+Good chunks form neural patterns that resonate not only within the current subject but with other subjects and areas.
+It's the abstraction that helps transfer ideas between brain areas and tf., can use/see related patterns.

-Neural mini-chunks are like micro skills as with playing musical instruments & sports skills which can be joined together into larger chunks, peaking with complex single chunks like a new language.
+Neural mini-chunks are like micro skills as with playing musical instruments and sports skills which can be joined together into larger chunks, peaking with complex single chunks like a new language.

 Practice is important for any area in which you want to acquire expertise.
-Even if ideas being with are abstract, the neural thought patterns being created are real & concrete at least they are if you build & strengthen them through practice.
+Even if ideas being with are abstract, the neural thought patterns being created are real and concrete at least they are if you build and strengthen them through practice.

-If stuck, switch your attention to something completely different, or even better, go for a walk or have a shower; anything that allows your mind to relax & dart randomly around.
+If stuck, switch your attention to something completely different, or even better, go for a walk or have a shower; anything that allows your mind to relax and dart randomly around.

-Learning for Mastery is an approach in which you practice & understand each concept before moving on to the next.
+Learning for Mastery is an approach in which you practice and understand each concept before moving on to the next.

 As you’re taking quizzes, pay close attention to the feedback on the questions that you didn’t understand.
-Go back & watch the relevant videos, read the relevant materials, & discuss the concepts on the community forums.
-Keep taking the quizzes until you pass w flying colours!
+Go back and watch the relevant videos, read the relevant materials and discuss the concepts on the community forums.
+Keep taking the quizzes until you pass with ease!

-Focussing on something brings it into working memory but to move to long-term memory you need distinct/discreet images plus repetition i.e., make it memorable like index cards over time in different locations & before bed and on rising.
-Gradually extend time between repetitions & self test.
+Focussing on something brings it into working memory but to move to long-term memory you need distinct/discreet images plus repetition i.e., make it memorable like index cards over time in different locations and before bed and on rising.
+Gradually extend time between repetitions and self test.

 Long-term memory relies on hippocampus i.e., memory consolidation.
 Re-consolidation is memory change each time it's accessed.